 User ID:

-The User ID field is used in off-network only.
 The User ID carries the MCPTT ID of the requesting floor participant to which the Floor Deny message is sent.

 The User ID field is coded as specified in clause 8.2.3.8.

 Track Info:

 The Track Info field is included when an MCPTT call involves a non-controlling MCPTT function.
 The coding of the Track Info field is described in clause 8.2.3.13.